 of this region.

-Our proposed $25.5 Million Dollar bond would be spent on the following projects.
+Our $25.5 Million Dollar bond will be spent on the following projects.

 High School Career Partnerships and Training